kejar31/VoronMods/CB-C2/Readme.md

 ---------------------------------------------------------------------------------------

 Features
-- Rear door to help ensure you dont snad your cables on the Z chain or otherwise
+- Rear door to help ensure you dont snag your cables on the Z chain or otherwise
 - Active cooling
 - Umbilical system